tamphh/dotfiles-1/README.md

     $ stow theme-universe -t ~

 ## Environment

-A variable should be set in your ~/.bashrc or ~/.zshrc, the terminal you use, kitty for me:
+Unless you use my `.zsh`, a variable should be set in your `~/.bashrc` or `~/.zshrc`, the terminal you are using, `alacritty` for me:

     $ vim ~/.zshrc
-    export TERMINAL=/usr/bin/kitty
+    export TERMINAL=/usr/bin/alacritty

-It will be used by i3 and subtle.
+It will be used by all wm used in this repository.

 ## vim